Oskar Leimgruber: Biography

 Leimgruber was born in Fribourg, Switzerland.
 He studied at several institutions—University of Fribourg, University of Bern, and University of Vienna—obtaining his doctorate in 1911.

 During his studies, Leimgruber worked as an editor at La Liberté and Freiburger Zeitung, as well as Secretary of the Trade Association of the Canton of Fribourg.

 In 1912, he began working as a lawyer for Swiss Federal Railways.
 In 1919, he became a member of the Central Committee of the Catholic Conservative Party (CVP) and the Secretary General of the Federal Department of the Postal Services and Railways.
 Named Vice-Chancellor in 1925, he created the Federal Office for Printing and Materials in 1926.
 Leimgruber represented Switzerland at numerous international conferences.

 In 1923, he founded the International Union of Small and Medium-Sized Enterprises.
 In 1930, he presided over the Union of International Associations in Brussels.
 He has written extensively on issues of the economy, administration, sociology and jurisprudence.

 In 1934 Leimgruber was defeated by George Bovet in a close election for a new Federal Chancellor.
-Upon running again in 1941, he was successfully elected as Federal Chancellor.
+Upon running again in 1941, he was elected as Federal Chancellor.
 He was the first Chancellor belonging to the Catholic Conservatives.
 Leimgruber introduced simultaneous translation of speeches in the National Council and the Council of States.
 For the centenary in 1948, he was the co-editor of the book Emblem, Seals and Constitutions of the Swiss Confederation and the Cantons and Adjusted Collection of Federal Laws and Regulations from 1848 to 1947.
 He resigned as chancellor in 1951 and died in Bern in 1976.